euro-ix/rfc8950-ixp/README.md

 Previously unused IPv4 address space has run out, and as IXPs grow, it’s now increasingly difficult to find a new bigger IPv4 subnet for the shared medium.
 One proposed solution that was put forward some years ago (RFC5549) was to use only IPv6 on the IXP shared medium and disassociate ARP from mapping route next-hops to MAC addresses on the IXP.
 The specification has recently been updated as RFC8950.
 As vendors have finally started to implement this functionality, it’s time to figure out how to deploy it at IXPs.
 Most of the deployment happens at IXP members, but the IXP is involved at a few points such as the route servers and to rule on disputes in some corner cases.
-[Give some background information on the activity, why a working group is needed and the working groups goal e.g. a document to explain best practises for this activity]

 ## Plan and timelines